tengkuizdihar/competitive-fps/documents/PROPOSAL.md

 ## Economic System

-In a competitive game such as The Solver Series, there's a need for a system to regulates, awards, and punish the action of the player.
+In a competitive game such as this one, there's a need for a system to regulates, awards, and punish the action of the player.
 In this game, that system will be implemented through the means of in-game cash.
 The in-game cash is reset after the half-time and when the game is over.

 TODO: details how each team get punished and rewarded through the economic system that transcend rounds but not matches.